datanav/docs/technical/membercare-hubspot.rst

      - "string"

-Membercare Invoices to Hubspot Lineitem
+MemberCare Invoices to Hubspot Lineitem
 ---------------------------------------
-Every Membercare Invoices will be synchronized with a Hubspot Lineitem.
+Every MemberCare Invoices will be synchronized with a Hubspot Lineitem.

-Once a link between a Membercare Invoices and a Hubspot Lineitem is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Invoices and a Hubspot Lineitem is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Invoices and a Hubspot Lineitem:
+The following properties are synchronized between a MemberCare Invoices and a Hubspot Lineitem:

 .. list-table::
    :header-rows: 1

-   * - Membercare Invoices Property
+   * - MemberCare Invoices Property
      - Hubspot Lineitem Property
      - Hubspot Data Type
    * - invoiceItems.description